 Yes.
 All study records and samples will be identified only by a unique study code.
-We will only use names, date of birth, postcode and NHS numbers where this is necessary to link to your NHS records and contact you about the study.
-Information that can identify you will be held securely by the University of Oxford.
+We will only use names, date of birth, postcode and NHS numbers where this is necessary to link to your child's NHS records and contact you about the study.
+Information that can identify your child will be held securely by the University of Oxford.